product

 In Frenchie, it's the generate_image MCP tool.
 Same install flow, same flat pricing — 20 credits per image, $0.20.
 The generated file lands in your agent's workspace automatically.
 No new dashboard.
 No separate playground to manage.
 No new billing relationship.

-A question we get a lot: why stop at three?
-Why not add structured data extraction, video generation, music generation, RAG, translation, summarization, the whole menu?
+A question we get a lot: why stop at focused file work?
+Why not add schema extraction, video generation, music generation, RAG, translation, summarization, the whole menu?

 What wasn't solved, before Frenchie, was the inputs and outputs that the reasoning layer needs.
-Reading arbitrary files.
-Listening to arbitrary recordings.
-Producing arbitrary images.
-Those are the three capability gaps that show up in almost every real agent workflow, and those are the three things Frenchie does.
+Reading scanned files.
+Listening to recordings.
+Extracting Office and spreadsheet files.
+Producing images.
+Those are the capability gaps that show up in real agent workflows, and those are the jobs Frenchie keeps focused on.

 What this looks like in your day